Scala tips and code snippets.

 // --> family members age categories: adult, minor, adult

-Compute a value using List
+Compute a value using List items:

 // Fold or reduce left